 Overview Toadstool Trail is located near Harrison, Nebraska and offers scenic views.
 The trail is primarily used for hiking.
 Dogs are also able to use this trail.
-Reviews Photos Tracks Jack Tatsch (23889) about 1 year ago N/A: 311 Completed 311 Reviews We drove to Toadstool State Park in July, 1992 on the way up from Texas to the Black Hills.
+Reviews Photos Tracks Jack Tatsch (26311) over 1 year ago N/A: 334 Completed 334 Reviews We drove to Toadstool State Park in July, 1992 on the way up from Texas to the Black Hills.
 You travel on several miles of gravel road to get there, but I had no problems even pulling a 5th wheel RV.
 It was well worth the trip.
 Beth Holt (331) almost 2 years ago N/A: 10 Completed 4 Reviews Another surprise of nature in northwest Nebraska.
 This Badlands area of Nebraska is wonderful to explore and is quite private.
 Recommend hiking and climbing when it's dry as the rocks and area will be slippery and hazardous soon after a rain.
 Took our dog and he had a great time too.
 Sumira Phatak (239) over 2 years ago N/A: 92 Completed 1 Reviews Awesome camping and hiking spot.
 Keep in mind that the access road to this site is about 15 miles and unpaved.
 There are six primitive camping sites right next to the trail.
 The trail is about a mile long with easy to find markers.
 The hike itself is fairly easy although you may want to deter from the main path, which requires a bit of enthusiasm and climbing.
 This area is really beautiful and the best thing about Toadstool Park is that it is not well known and therefore very private.
 I highly recommend camping and hiking this badlands gem.